Payments Developer Guide

 Transaction Types

-This topic provides information about transaction types that are supported by your processor, such as card-present, card-not-present, and international transactions.
+This topic provides information about transaction types that are supported by your processor.

 Card-Not-Present Transactions